daniel-he-dev/daniel-he-dev/README.md

 ## About Me
 - :computer:  Full-stack software engineer
-- :ox: Studied  Chemical Engineering at the University of Texas at Austin, Class of 2018
+- :ox: University of Texas at Austin, Class of 2018
-- :mortar_board:  Hack Reactor ATX Cohort 53
 - :earth_americas:  Looking to make an impact